LaunchPlatform/wtforms-bootstrap5/README.md

 Everytime I build a website with [WTForms](https://wtforms.readthedocs.io), I spend way too much time in writing HTML and [Jinja template](https://jinja.palletsprojects.com/) for rendering a form as [Bootstrap 5 form controls](https://getbootstrap.com/docs/5.2/forms/overview/).
 Work smart is an important value we have here at [Launch Platform](https://launchplatform.com), so I wonder why not make a library for making rendering Bootstrap 5 style WTForms controls easily?
-So here you go, wtforms-bootstrap5 is created, and it's a simple Python library for rendering WTForms in Bootstrap 5 favor.
+So here you go, wtforms-bootstrap5 is created, open sourced under MIT license.
+It's a simple Python library for rendering WTForms in Bootstrap 5 favor.

 ## Example